Asia Pacific Perspectives

 * “Asia Pacific/Pacific Rim” as used here includes East Asia, Southeast Asia, South Asia, Oceania, the Russian Far East, as well as other areas along the Pacific Rim.

-Visit the journal’s website to view past issues.
+Visit the journal’s website to view current and past issues.

 Melissa S. Dale